almoutasema/iths-komplettering/README.md

 # iths-komplettering
 **Instruction:** Fork this repository.
-Create a Pull request once you are ready to merge your changes
+Follow and complete the steps in the instructions below.
+Create a Pull request once you are ready to merge your changes.
+Make use of your schedulued coaching sessions to better understand the assignment and get feedback on your work.
+That way we can make sure you reach your target goal (G/VG)!

-##

-## Part 1: Git, GitHub Issues & Projects

 ## Prerequisite
 Before you get started, complete the git [exercises](https://www.w3schools.com/git/git_exercises.asp?remote=github) and [quiz](https://www.w3schools.com/git/git_quiz.asp?remote=github) on w3schools.com.
 I want proof of completion so that I can assert that you have a basic knowledge of git.
 Either take screenshots of your results directly orintegrate the results with LinkedIn, then take screenshots and email me/send to me on Teams to verify that you completed both tasks.
+Envision a project that we will use for your Github Issues, Project and Trello Scrum Board.
+You will not have to realise the project in code, the purpose is merely to demonstrate your agile project management skills.

+## Part 1: Git, GitHub Issues & Projects

 >**Note**
 >In order to complete these steps you will have to first complete the git [tutorial on Wc3Schools](https://www.w3schools.com/git/default.asp) which is part of your assignment.
 This instruction tests your understanding of the concepts explained in the tutorial section "Git Contribute".